 Once the data is collected, it is transferred to the insurance company for analysis so that the appropriate premium price can be determined for a customer.

-Overall, there are two types of uses rising in popularity — usage-based car insurance and pay-as-you-drive insurance.
+Overall, there are two types of uses rising in popularity — usage-based car and pay-as-you-drive insurance.
 Both are sometimes used interchangeably, yet there are slight differences between them.

 Usage-Based Car Insurance

 This is an approach that’ll allow your company to assign a policy price according to a person’s driving behavior.
-In usage-based car insurance, telematics data from cellular, GPS, and other devices is collected and analyzed to predict the likelihood of future claims.
+In usage-based auto insurance, telematics data from cellular, GPS, and other devices is collected and analyzed to predict the likelihood of future claims.

 Read up on the Role of Predictive Analytics in Insurance